Fall 2025 Syllabus

 - Montaigne, Essays, trans.
 Screech (Penguin)†

-Note: To allow conversations in class, it is important that everyone in conference be reading the same edition of the course texts.
+Note: To enable conversations in class, it is important that everyone in conference be reading the same edition of the course texts, with the same pagination.
 The editions listed at the end of this syllabus (and available in the bookstore) have been chosen with an eye to keeping costs low and scholarly standards high.

 †Editions so marked differ in pagination from others with this title by the same publisher; if you buy a different edition, be sure to consult one of the editions on reserve in order to arrive at the correct pagination for your edition.